temitayoesho-olumayowa/Group_15_simple-inventory-system/README.md

     ```bash
     pipenv install
     ```
+    Additionally list of all libraries used could also be found at requirements.txt file.

 3.  **Run the Application**:
     Once the dependencies are installed, you can launch the application with a single command: